-Miscalculated and underestimated forecasts can be a recipe for disaster, which should make any restaurant owner wary when starting out.
-But understanding the factors that shape a restaurant’s overall cost can significantly alleviate the risk of failure and help you formulate a strategic business plan.
+From hidden franchise and food costs to an unexpected licence fee payment, miscalculated and underestimated forecasts can be a recipe for disaster.
+But understanding the factors that shape the costs to starting a restaurant can significantly reduce the risk of failure and help you forge a strategic business plan.

-Find out how you can make your restaurant less costly by assessing fundamental costs, evaluating hidden costs and strategising ways to prevent accidental overspending.
+Discover how you can cut your overall restaurant costs by assessing fundamental startup costs, evaluating hidden fees and strategising ways to prevent accidental overspending.

-Opening a restaurant incurs various costs when first getting off the ground; some of these are one-time expenses, while others are recurring payments.
+Opening a restaurant incurs various demands many startup costs.
+Some of these are one-time expenses, while others are recurring payments.

 Renovation (depending on the current state of the acquired facility)